Maheeennn/Spatial-Transcriptomics/Basic Analysis/Readme.md

    pip install scanpy python-igraph openpyxl seaborn
    ```

-2. Download the MERFISH data files from the Xia et al. 2019 supplementary materials and place them in the `./data/` directory with the filenames shown above.
+2. Download the MERFISH data files from the Xia et al. 2019 supplementary materials

 3. Open and run `basic_analysis.ipynb` sequentially from top to bottom.
 The Visium dataset will be downloaded automatically on first run.